 This summer, student dramatists Maggie Birgel '14 and Ian Thomson '15 taught teenagers the power of art and theatre to enact social justice.
-The two were serving as interns with the summer institute of the Minneapolis-based Penumbra Theatre Company.
+The two were serving as interns with the summer institute of the St. Paul-based Penumbra Theatre Company.

 "Penumbra is the nation's oldest and most vital African American theatre company," explained Professor of Theatre Ann Marie Costa, who helped establish Davidson's fledgling relationship with Penumbra with help from others at Davidson College Friends of the Arts.
 Costa continued, "Penumbra's mission is to highlight race and class inequities through the lens of theatre, with a focus on the African American experience."